11notes/docker-nextjs/README.md

 ## Tips
 * Use [11notes/nextjs-cluster](https://github.com/11notes/docker-nextjs-cluster) to run the build output in a cluster on a single or multiple hosts
-* Don't bind to ports < 1024 (requires root), use NAT/reverse proxy
+* Only use rootless container runtime (podman, rootless docker)
-* [Permanent Storage](https://github.com/11notes/alpine-docker-netshare) - Module to store permanent container data via NFS/CIFS and more
+* Don't bind to ports < 1024 (requires root), use NAT/reverse proxy (haproxy, traefik, nginx)